arthurchoung/MEDMOS/README.md

 I am able to detect the ES1371, enable the UART, send MIDI data, as well as receive MIDI data and indicate which notes are being played on the piano.
 I am currently polling, so the receive code is hacky and very ugly.
 I really need to implement interrupts.

+# 2022-06-18

+I was able to get the ES1370 and Soundblaster Live working as well.